bbglab/bbgwiki/docs/Tools/Signature_tools/mSignAct.md

 Alvin W. T. Ng et al. ,Aristolochic acids and their derivatives are widely implicated in liver cancers in Taiwan and throughout Asia.Sci.
 Transl.
 Med.9,eaan6446(2017).DOI:10.1126/scitranslmed.aan6446\

-BBglab memebrs to ask to:
+BBglab membes to ask to:
 - Monica
 - Ferran